andycranston/ldap-opensuse-leaf-15.5/README.md

 WARNING: This will delete all the current LDAP entries.

+# ATTENTION!!!

+I am not an expert on LDAP.
+This README document and the various files in this repository may have incorrect or non-standard values.

+My main motivation was to get a LDAP server up and running so devices on a network (e.g. Raritan intelligent PDUs) can be configured to use LDAP for demonstration purposes.

+If you need to set up a LDAP server in a production environment then DO NOT use this as the basis of your setup!

 # The ldapwebpass.py Python 3 CGI script

 The `ldapwebpass.py` Python 3 CGI script can be added to a web server which has CGI support enables, allows Python 3 programs to run under CGI